-A few years ago, Boulder Brass was reading one of the Mahler songs I’ve arranged for the first time.
+A few years ago, Boulder Brass was reading for the first time one of the Mahler songs I've arranged.
 The second trumpet part switches to piccolo in the middle of the chart.
-Our friend playing that part that night is an impeccable musician in every way – I don’t recall hearing him miss anything.
+Our friend playing that part that night is an impeccable musician in every way - I don't recall hearing him miss anything.
 I almost never write for A piccolo so he naturally had his B flat piccolo ready to go.
 He picked it up and played exactly what I had written on the page.
-It sounded horrible – totally not his fault.
+It sounded horrible - totally not his fault.
 I had written the passage for Piccolo in A and had not indicated that in the part.

 Learn to write idiomatically, and proof your work.
 This includes taking the time to make your parts look clean and professional.